Constrained Adaptive Rejection Sampling: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by a Microsoft Faculty Fellowship; a UCSD JSOE Scholarship; Google’s Gemma Academic Program GCP Credit Award; the Kościuszko Foundation, the American Centre of Polish Culture; and NSF under grants CCF-2422214, CCF-2402833 and CCF-2211968.
+This work was supported in part by a Microsoft Faculty Fellowship; a UCSD JSOE Scholarship; Google’s Gemma Academic Program GCP Credit Award; the Kościuszko Foundation, the American Centre of Polish Culture; and NSF under grants CF-2146151, CCF-2546822, CCF-2506134, CCF-2446711, and CCF-2422214l and Schmidt.

 Any opinions, findings, and conclusions or recommendations expressed in this publication are those of the authors, and do not necessarily reflect the views of the sponsoring entities.
-Loris D’Antoni holds concurrent appointments as a Professor at the University of California San Diego and as an Amazon Scholar.
-This paper describes work performed at the University of California San Diego and is not associated with Amazon.
+Loris D'Antoni holds concurrent appointments as a Professor at the University of California San Diego and as a Code Metal Scholar.
+This paper describes work performed at the University of California San Diego and is not associated with Code Metal.